manheim/re-hiring-project/projectinfo.md

 ### Note

-- Because it requires atleas t2.large instance type fr Kubernetes to work in stable manner, the deployment may not fit within Free Tier in AWS.
+- Because it requires atleas t2.large instance type for stable Kubernetes cluster, the deployment may not fit within Free Tier in AWS.

 - Though this is a working prototype, there are many possible enhanacments that can be made to the PipeLine apart from adding business functionality.